 How Is Tennis Elbow Diagnosed?

-Your doctor will evaluate tennis elbow by reviewing your medical history, performing and reviewing your medical history.
-X-ray, EMG, and MRI may also be used to assess the severity of the condition.
+Your physiotherapist will evaluate tennis elbow by reviewing your medical history, performing and reviewing your medical history.
+A doctor may recommend a X-ray, EMG or MRI to assess the severity of the condition.

 A physiotherapist can also conduct a detailed assessment of your elbow and the surrounding structures in order to create a personalized treatment plan for you.
 Special tests such as Cozen’s and Mills Test can also be used to diagnose Tennis elbow.